Lucille Tenazas

 Lucille Tenazas (born December 17, 1953) is a graphic designer, educator, and the founder of Tenazas Design.
 Her work consists of layered imagery and typography, focusing on the importance of language.
 She was born in Manila, Philippines, yet has spent a large portion of her life practicing in the United States.

 Her work includes projects for the Henry Art Gallery, Rizzoli International, San Francisco International Airport, the San Francisco Museum of Modern Art, the San Francisco Symphony, the Stanford University Art Museum, and the University of California, Berkeley.

-Tenazas is Associate Dean and Henry Wolf Professor in the School of Art, Media and Technology (AMT) at Parsons The New School for Design in New York.
+Tenazas is Henry Wolf Professor and former Associate Dean in the School of Art, Media and Technology (AMT) at Parsons School of Design in New York.